orifelszer/CrimeData/README.md

 ## **Usage**

-Run the notebooks in the following order order:
+Run the notebooks in the following order:

  *For Supervised Models*

 Since our dataset contains over two millions rows, we suggest you to call from our repository the saved cleaned datasets for `X_test_supervised.zip`, `X_train_supervised.zip`, `y_test_supervised.zip` and `y_train_supervised.zip`.
 If you prefer to download yourself new versions, you can do it in the `creating_file.ipynb`

-   - `Creating_supervised_data.ipynb` for data spliting
+   - `Creating_supervised_data.ipynb` for data splitting.
-   - `Prepare_supervised_data_functions.ipynb` for data preprocessing and feature engineering
+   - `Prepare_supervised_data_functions.ipynb` for data preprocessing and feature engineering.
-   - `Baseline_model.ipynb`, `RandomForest.ipynb`, `DecisionTree.ipynb`, `LGBM.ipynb`, `XGB.ipynb` and `DNN.ipynb` for supervised learning models
+   - `Baseline_model.ipynb`, `RandomForest.ipynb`, `DecisionTree.ipynb`, `LGBM.ipynb`, `XGB.ipynb` and `DNN.ipynb` for supervised learning models.
-   - `Visualization.ipynb` for data visualization and supervised models results
+   - `Visualization.ipynb` for data visualization and supervised models results.